faraguti/GCP-K8s-WordPress-MySQL/README.md

 MySQL and WordPress each require a PersistentVolume to store data.
 The PersistentVolumeClaims (PVCs) will be created during the deployment step.

 In many cluster environments, there is a default StorageClass installed.
 If a StorageClass is not specified in the PersistentVolumeClaim, the cluster's default StorageClass is used instead.
 When a PersistentVolumeClaim is created, a PersistentVolume (PV) is dynamically provisioned based on the StorageClass configuration.

+> **[!WARNING]
-**Warning**: In local clusters, the default StorageClass often uses the hostPath provisioner, which is suitable only for development and testing purposes.
+> In local clusters, the default StorageClass often uses the hostPath provisioner, which is suitable only for development and testing purposes.
 With hostPath volumes, data lives in `/tmp` on the node where the Pod is scheduled and does not move between nodes.
-If a Pod dies and gets scheduled to another node, or the node is rebooted, the data will be lost.
+If a Pod dies and gets scheduled to another node, or the node is rebooted, the data will be lost.**

 **Note**: If you are using a cluster that needs to use the hostPath provisioner, ensure that the `--enable-hostpath-provisioner` flag is set in the controller-manager component.